What is Energy Deregulation?

 As a consumer in a deregulated energy market, you enjoy the following benefits:

-- Freedom to choose from a variety of products, prices, and terms
+- Freedom to choose your electricity provider – a variety of products, prices, and terms

 - Transmission and distribution are regulated by the PUC and guaranteed